Welcome to today's edition of the Rush 24-7 podcast.

 It's a local.

-So local local coffee shop before he gets on a train, he walks in and they're talking about this.
+He walks in and they're talking about this.

-None of these people are picking up on, you know, I've I was having fun toying with them.
+None of these people are picking up on, you know, I was having fun toying with them.

 It is so easy to play these people.